Always check the exact language of the rules themselves available on the Department of Revenue’s website.

 How do I get a Colorado ID?

-To be issued a Colorado ID or driver’s license, you must prove the following four elements: full legal name, age, identity and lawful presence in the U.S. In some cases, a single “stand alone” document may prove all four elements.
-However, it may be necessary to provide other documents in order to prove all the required elements.
+To be issued a Colorado ID or driver’s license, you must prove the following four elements: full legal name, date of birth, identity, and lawful presence in the U.S. In some cases, a single “stand alone” document may prove all four elements.
+If you do not have one of the acceptable stand alone documents, you will have to provide other documents in order to satisfy all the required elements.
 All documents presented must be certified originals, certified amended originals or true copies certified by the issuing agency.

 What are some examples of “stand alone” documents?